SONGS AT MASS (Suggestions) “Love is His Word”, “A New Commandment”, “Peace I Leave with you”, Walk in the Light”; “Colours of Day”.

 Introduction to the Scripture readings (for Ministers of the Word)

-Introduction (by the Presider) We bring our prayers to our God of compassion and love, who is slow to anger and rich in mercy.
+Introduction (by the Presider) We bring our prayers to the God of compassion and love, who is slow to anger and rich in mercy.

-- For an end to war and violence, especially in Syria and Ukraine (pause for quiet prayer).
+- For an end to war and violence, especially between Russia and Ukraine (pause for quiet prayer).
 Lord, hear us.

 - For people who are at war with each other — that they may forgive and make peace (pause for quiet prayer).
 Lord, hear us.

-- For those who have hurt us — that God may help us to end our quarrels (pause for quiet prayer).
+- For those who have hurt us — that God may help us to end all quarrels (pause for quiet prayer).
 Lord, hear us.

-- For people who are sick or troubled — that God may bring them healing (pause for quiet prayer).
+- For people anxious about COVID-19 — that God may bring them peace (pause for quiet prayer).
 Lord, hear us.

-- For ourselves and those we love — that God may always be close to us (pause for quiet prayer).
+- For those are sick, at home and in hospital (pause for quiet prayer).
 Lord, hear us.

 Conclusion (by the Presider) God of love and compassion, have pity on your people and grant us your gracious help, through Jesus Christ our Lord.
 Amen.